Table of Contents

 There are various exemptions from paying withholding tax.
 These apply to the following:

-• Additional work;
+• additional work;

-• Researchers;
+• researchers;

-• Shift work and night work;
+• shift work and night work;

-• Shift work and real estate work;
+• shift work and construction work;

-• Wage adjustment (AIP);
+• salary adjustment (AIP);

-• Start-up companies;
+• start-up companies;

-• Young employees;
+• young employees;

 • Employee training;